roboli/full-control/README.md

 If you have don't understand what this code is doing, then I'll return to my cave and work harder.
 Otherwise I say mission accomplished!

+### Contributing

+Now, the main goal of this repository was to understand and overcome the problem at hand.
+It was developed to see how a DSL would look like in order to be useful.
+And it works, but it has limitations and it is not for production.
+So, if it happens that you share this same ideas and you believe that it would be a great contribution to our community, please contact me.
+Lets build it together.

 TODO: Explain examples.